+Program Manager: A generic term for the person who is formally assigned to be in charge of the program.
+A program manager could be designated as a program lead, program director, or some other term, as defined in the program's governing document.
+A program manager is responsible for the formulation and implementation of the program, per the governing document with the sponsoring MDAA.

-Project: A specific investment having defined goals, objectives, requirements, life -cycle cost, a beginning, and an end.
+Project: A specific investment having defined goals, objectives, requirements, life cycle cost, a beginning, and an end.
 A project yields new or revised products or services that directly address NASA’s strategic needs.
-(Source: NPR 7150.2)
+They may be performed wholly in-house; by Government, industry, academia partnerships; or through contracts with private industry.
+(Source NPR 7150.2)

 Project Manager: The entity or individual who accepts the resulting software products.
-Project managers are responsible and accountable for the safe conduct and successful outcome of their program or project in conformance with governing Programmatic requirements.
-This is usually NASA, but can also refer to the Prime contractor-subcontractor relationship as well.
+Project managers are responsible and accountable for the safe conduct and successful outcome of their program or project in conformance with governing programmatic requirements.
+The project manager is usually NASA but can also refer to the prime contractor-subcontractor relationship as well.

-Provider: A person or entity that provides something.
+Provider: A Provider is a NASA or contractor organization that is tasked by an accountable organization (i.e., the Acquirer) to produce a product or service.
+(Source NASA-HDBK-8709.22)

+Regression testing: (1) selective retesting of a system or component to verify that modifications have not caused unintended effects and that the system or component still complies with its specified requirements (2) testing following modifications to a test item or its operational environment, to identify whether regression failures occur.
+(Source IEEE Definition)

+Risk: The combination of (1) the probability (qualitative or quantitative) of experiencing an undesired event, (2) the consequences, impact, or severity that would occur if the undesired event were to occur, and (3) the uncertainties associated with the probability and consequences.
+(Source NPR 8715.3)

+Note: A risk is an uncertain future event, or combination of events, that could threaten the achievement of performance objectives or requirements.
+A "problem," on the other hand, describes an issue that is certain or near certain to exist now, or an event that has been determined with certainty or near certainty to have occurred and is threatening the achievement of an objective or requirement.
+It is generally at the discretion of the decision authority to define at what level of certainty (i.e., likelihood) an event may be classified and addressed as a “problem” rather than as a “risk.”
+A risk may be conditional upon a problem, i.e., an existing issue may or may not develop into performance-objective consequences or the extent to which it may be at present uncertain.

-Risk Posture: A characterization of risk based on conditions (e.g., criticality, complexity, environments, performance, cost, schedule) and a set of identified risks, taken as a whole which allows an understanding of the overall risk, or provides a target risk range or level, which can then be used to support decisions being made.
+Risk Posture: A characterization of risk based on conditions (e.g., criticality, complexity, environments, performance, cost, schedule) and a set of identified risks, taken as a whole which allows an understanding of the overall risk or provides a target risk range or level, which can then be used to support decisions being made.

 Safe State: A system state in which hazards are inhibited, and all hazardous actuators are in a non-hazardous state.
 The system can have more than one Safe State.